Part 2: The Aftermath of the Storm

 As I wrote in my previous blog, I was heartened by the resiliency I saw all around me.
 Community spirit became the order of the day.
 Volunteerism was the rule, not the exception.
 More recently, however, I’ve been hearing about a different mood among my neighbors.

 “I don’t know why I'm feeling so down today.
-I’ve been find until now”
+I’ve been fine until now.”

 They’re reporting their experiences of a common phenomenon among crisis survivors called delayed reaction to trauma.
 It makes perfect sense.